malayaacx01/Malayaacx01-MusicBot/ARCHITECTURE.md

 # 🏗 Technical Architecture & Libraries

-Welcome to the technical documentation for **HasiiMusicBot**.
+Welcome to the technical documentation for **Malayaacx01-MusicBot**.
 This document explains the core Python libraries used to build this bot, their roles, and how they interact to provide a seamless music streaming experience in Telegram voice chats.

 ---